XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 From a truth-seeking point of view, the AEC's test provides no meaningful information on whether Flux is eligible or not.
 Since we should not take my word for it, if our goal is to determine whether Flux is eligible with regards to sufficient membership, *we are at square one*.
 Scientifically, we can draw no conclusions based on the AEC's testing.
-It is not my place to tell you what should be done instead of the current method, I can only demonstrate to you that it is predetermined in Flux's case, as it results in a false negative with probability 0.999978 ± 0.000013.
+It is not my place to tell you what should be done instead of the current method, I can only demonstrate to you that the outcome is predetermined in Flux's case, as the test results in a false negative with probability 0.999978 ± 0.000013.
 (These numbers differ slightly from those in the hypothetical case above because the calculations are based, specifically, on Flux's second test.)

 Mr Rogers, Justice Kelly, and Dr Gruen: perhaps this is not enough to convince that there is a reasonable chance of some problems with the AEC's methodology.